 the original agent then calculates the coherence of its belief set if it adopted this presented belief and compares it with the coherence of its current belief set

-the belief of the original agent in that dimension moves in the direction of the suggested belief with a certain rate (a parameter), that depends logistically on the coherence difference of the coherence difference - this logistic curve is parameterised by a parameter, k, so it is sharper with high k and flatter with low k (so k determines the strength of the coherence as compared to noise in this)
+the belief of the original agent in that dimension moves in the direction of the suggested belief with a certain rate (a parameter), that depends logistically on the coherence difference between currently held and hypothetically held beliefs.
+This logistic curve is parameterised by a parameter, k, so it is sharper with high k and flatter with low k (so k determines the strength of the coherence as compared to noise in accepting and adapting new beliefs)

 Besides social interactions, an agent’s belief on a topic m can also change through self-reflection.
 This process also occurs with some probability in each time step after a potential social interaction.
-Self-reflection follows the same principle as social interaction, but the suggested belief on the focal topic, m, is not the belief of a neighbouring agent, but a random fluctuation of the agent’s prior belief (drawn from a zero-mean normal distribution and truncated such that the suggested belief remains within the bounds of the belief space, +1 or -1).
+Self-reflection follows the same principle as social interaction (steps 2 to 5), but the suggested belief on the focal topic, m, is not the belief of a neighbouring agent (as in step 3 above), but a random fluctuation of the agent’s prior belief (drawn from a zero-mean normal distribution and truncated such that the suggested belief remains within the bounds of the belief space, +1 or -1).

 Summary, Initialisation and Experiments: